Building a Resilient Legal Department

 by Rich Cohen, Managing Director and Fractional In-house Counsel

-Five principles for success in legal department optimisation
+Five principles for success in legal department optimization

 - The legal department thrives by running like a business unit and by embracing the same disciplines of economy and efficiency as line-of-business departments.